The hearts of the people

 In the late 1800s, Edvard Munch created one of the most famous pieces of art.
 The painting, which features a person with hands by his cheeks, mouth open wide, and a look of horror on his face, is known as “The Scream.”
 The painting, also known as “The Shriek” or “The Cry,” presents a tumultuous orange sky with tranquil-looking passersby.

-While the painting is only visual, just about everyone who sees it can hear the scream emanating from the canvass.
+While the painting is only visual, just about everyone who sees it can hear the scream emanating from the canvas.
 Yes, the scream is silent, but nevertheless, oh-so loud and powerful.
 Munch himself explained that the painting had been inspired by what he had heard as “nature’s silent scream.”

 In the book of Lamentations we read: “The hearts of the people cry out to the LORD.”
-Notice that it doesn’t say that the voices of the people cried to the LORD or simply that the people cried out to God.
+Notice that it doesn’t say that the voices of the people cried to the Lord or simply that the people cried out to God.
 Rather, the verse specifically notes that the hearts of the people cried out.

 How does a heart make a noise?
 According to Jewish tradition, a heart that feels pain and turns toward God as its only saving grace makes the loudest sound in the world without uttering a word.
 In fact, a single heartfelt sigh can be enough to bring about the salvation one so desperately needs.
+It is this same "silent scream" that the apostle Paul mentioned in the Christian Bible in Romans 8:26.

 This is the power of the silent scream.
 It is not all that different than an actual cry to God.
 Remember, that it’s only when the Israelites enslaved in Egypt cried out to God, that God’s plan for salvation went into action: “The Israelites groaned in their slavery and cried out, and their cry for help because of their slavery went up to God.
 God heard their groaning and he remembered his covenant . . .”
 (Exodus 2: 23-24).
 In much the same way, we can cry to God with our hearts and awaken His great power in our lives.